 And it can be difficult not to get a little carried away with your innovative ideas and initiatives, regardless of whether you're a founder, a start-up or an established enterprise.
-But, lack of structure around planning and practical steps is regularly seen as a stumbling block and almost always impacts the bottom line.
+But, a lack of structure around planning and practical steps is regularly seen as a stumbling block and almost always impacts the bottom line.

 I'll use an example you might relate to - a fast-growing business that used all the right words: inventive, innovative, disruptive.
-The company tried several approaches to innovation for the longest time but never managed to combine the various tactics consistently and well-controlled.
+The company tried several approaches to innovation for the longest time but never combined the various tactics consistently and well-controlled.
 Their problem was that they didn't have a framework to provide direction and identify specific and measurable priorities and outcomes.
 Come to think of it, there was almost none!
 And, where there was, the implementation approach was mostly to conduct ad-hoc experiments and identify success stories with lovely rose-tinted glasses!

-So, if innovation is on your radar, here are some options to enable, discover, and create more productive, more innovative, and more sustainable pathways to success.
-But, I'll preface these with two reminders.
+So, if innovation is on your radar, here are some options to enable, discover, and create more productive, innovative, and sustainable pathways to success.
+But I'll preface these with two reminders.

 Innovation doesn't happen with an individual mindset.
 You need diversity in thinking; otherwise, your new ideas will falter or be consistent with "the way it's always been done".
 This is why some corporations have introduced cross-functional and multi-disciplinary groups across their business.

 An Intrapreneur program is led by someone within your organisation that actively promotes innovation.
-The idea of the program is to help explore ideas, provide resources and support to discover opportunities around anything from customer experience to product enhancements.
+The idea of the program is to help explore ideas and provide resources and support to discover opportunities around anything from customer experience to product enhancements.
 And, should they show promise, open up opportunities to turn those ideas into reality.
 These are great initiatives designed to demonstrate your investment in your team's ideas and passions.

 Similar to creating a dedicated Innovation Team, Intrapreneurial programs are only as good as the support, resources, and openness provided to them.
 If you don't have an authentic culture of change in your company, the money and time spent on these programs will all be for nothing.
 And, as frustrating as that may be, those involved in the program will likely head to environments and employers that do promote and embrace a culture of change and innovation.
-So, while you've pointed out entrepreneurial talents internally, you could very well end up losing them to your competition if the necessary support isn't in place.
+So, while you've pointed out entrepreneurial talents internally, you could very well lose them to your competition if the necessary support isn't in place.

 External innovation labs are new and essential in the evolution of corporate start-up relations.
 By partnering with innovators and planting themselves into the start-up ecosystem, companies can better identify and embed next-generation functionality into their products and services.